Reinforcement Learning for Hybrid Charging Stations Planning and Operation Considering Fixed and Mobile Chargers: Experiments

 \subsection{Baselines}

-To evaluate the effectiveness of our approach (denoted as \textsc{ARL-HCSPO}), we compare it against several state-of-the-art baselines, detailed below, using predefined evaluation metrics.
-Each method is executed with the maximum budget as the default setting.
-It is worth noting that the baselines do not incorporate mobile chargers; therefore, for fairness, these methods are allowed to install more fixed chargers within the same budget constraints, as specified in Eq. \ref{eq: budget limitation}.
+To evaluate the effectiveness of our method (\textsc{ARL-HCSPO}), we compare it with several state-of-the-art baselines under the same budget constraint (Eq.~\ref{eq: budget limitation}).
+Since baselines do not utilize mobile chargers, they are allowed to deploy more fixed chargers for fairness.